-Their lifespan is 10 to 15 years, and are classed as an endangered species.
+Their lifespan is 10 to 15 years, and they are classed as an endangered species.

 Coyotes are adaptable and have an extremely varied omnivorous diet.
 Their diet includes cactus fruits, flowers, insects, rodents, rabbits, birds, and reptiles.

 The deer mouse is a small and reclusive rodent.
-Their color (which resembles that of a deer) varies from gray to brown, with a white underbody.
+Their color, which resembles a deer, varies from gray to brown, with a white underbody.

 They measure from 8 to 10 cm (without the tail) and weigh about 20g.

 The deer mouse is an omnivore feeding on various foods, such as seeds, nuts, fruits, and insects.

 They live in many different habitats, including forests, mountains, deserts, grasslands, and tropical regions.